Get a Card

 I don’t fit into those categories.
 What are my options?

 Non-MN residents, temporary residents, businesses, institutions, and organizations can obtain cards.
+Fees may apply for non-MN residents and temporary residents.
+Plum Creek policy for cards can be found here.
 Please contact your library for more details.
 Regardless, you don’t need a library card to use our in-house services like computers, wifi, printing, lectures, events, storytimes, and our physical collections.
 You need a card to check out materials and use online services, but the library is open to everyone!